Bluestone retaining wall and steps planted with vibrant perennials

 belgard steps through a tiered retaining wall

-Concrete steps through a tiered retaining wall provide easy access from the street to the front door.
+Concrete steps and a tiered retaining wall provide easy access from the street to the front door.

 Stacked boulder retaining wall with stone staircase.